 Funding and Peer Review

 The Animal Care Committee (ACC) must ensure that a research project has undergone Scientific Merit Review (SMR).
-Educational courses or events must undergo review for educational merit.
-The main focus of the ACC is on the review of ethical animal use and the ACC therefore remains at arms’ length from the SMR process.
+Educational courses must undergo review for pedagogical merit (PMR).
+The main focus of the ACC is on the review of ethical animal use and the ACC therefore remains at arms’ length from the SMR and PMR processes.
 An ACC member may not function as a scientific peer reviewer.
 Officials with the Office of Research confirm that each project has been found to have either scientific or educational merit.

 Environmental Health and Safety

 PIs are required to list all potential hazards to humans associated with the study or project, and to indicate plans for safe practices related to the management of potential hazards throughout the project.
 Human hazards include, but are not limited to, physical (e.g. working with large animals or wildlife), chemical (e.g. drugs or solvents) and biological (e.g. human pathogens).
 The office of Environmental Health and Safety (EHS) ensures that information is forwarded to the PI about required or recommended safe practices.
 Please contact EHS directly with questions regarding biosafety, hazardous materials management, and the process for obtaining a Biohazard Permit.

 Required Permits and Consent Forms